trgill/snapm/README.md

 snapshot space.

-Plugins for snapshot providers that do not require a fixed snapshot size will ignore any size policy hints.
+Plugins for snapshot providers that do not require a fixed snapshot size will check that space is available for the requested size policy at snapshot set creation time.

 Size policy hints can be manually given on the command line to override the default behavior on a per-mount point basis.
 Four policies are available: